olafbooij/ittik/README.md

 <img src="./front.png">

-It is clear that the left is easier to descritize and use in a standard convolutional network.
+It is clear that the left is easier to discretize and use in a standard convolutional network.

 Next up is reverting the motion correction used in most of the KITTI benchmarks.